Leica X Typ 113 versus Leica TL2

 |Sony RX1R (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||13.6||2537||91|

 Many modern cameras are not only capable of taking still images, but can also record movies.
-The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the TL2 provides a better video resolution than the X Typ 113.
+Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, but the TL2 provides a better video resolution than the X Typ 113.
 It can shoot movie footage at 4K/30p, while the X Typ 113 is limited to 1080/30p.

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The X Typ 113 and the TL2 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
-The following table reports on some other key feature differences and similarities of the Leica X Typ 113, the Leica TL2, and comparable cameras.
+The table below summarizes some of the other core capabilities of the Leica X Typ 113 and Leica TL2 in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Leica X Typ 113 (⇒ rgt)||no||no||3.0||920||fixed||no||2000||5.0||YES||no|